thegameofcode/resonator/doc/api/channel.md

 Delete an Identity identifier from a Channel object

 + Parameters
-    + channelId (string) ...
+    + channelId (required, string, `12345`) ...
 The Channel identifier from which the Identity shall be removed
-    + identityId (string) ...
+    + identityId (required, string, `5678`) ...
 The Identity identifier that shall be removed from the Channel object

 + Request